Quebec: Secondary sector

 In 2021, Quebec's aerospace industry employed 35,000 people and its sales totalled C$15.2 billionthe world's 6th largest.
-Many aerospace companies are active here, including CMC Electronics, Bombardier, Pratt & Whitney Canada, Héroux-Devtek, Rolls-Royce, General Electric, Bell Textron, L3Harris, Safran, SONACA, CAE Inc., and Airbus, among others.
+Many aerospace companies are active in the country, including CMC Electronics, Bombardier, Pratt & Whitney Canada, Héroux-Devtek, Rolls-Royce, General Electric, Bell Textron, L3Harris, Safran, SONACA, CAE Inc., and Airbus, among others.
 Montreal is globally considered one of the aerospace industry's great centres, and several international aviation organisations seat here.
 Both Aéro Montréal and the CRIAQ were created to assist aerospace companies.

 The pulp and paper industry accounted for 3.1% of Quebec's GDP in 2007 and generated annual shipments valued at more than $14 billion.
 This industry employs 68,000 people in several regions of Quebec.
-It is also the main -and in some circumstances only- source of manufacturing activity in more than 250 municipalities in the province.
+It is also the main—and in some circumstances only—source of manufacturing activity in more than 250 municipalities in the province.
 The forest industry has slowed in recent years because of the softwood lumber dispute.
 In 2020, this industry represented 8% of Quebec's exports.

 As Quebec has few significant deposits of fossil fuels, all hydrocarbons are imported.
 Refiners' sourcing strategies have varied over time and have depended on market conditions.
 In the 1990s, Quebec purchased much of its oil from the North Sea.
 Since 2015, it now consumes almost exclusively the crude produced in western Canada and the United States.
 Quebec's two active refineries have a total capacity of 402,000 barrels per day, greater than local needs which stood at 365,000 barrels per day in 2018.

-Thanks to hydroelectricity, Quebec is the world's fourth largest aluminum producer and creates 90% of Canadian aluminum.
+By virtue of hydroelectricity, Quebec is the world's fourth largest aluminum producer and creates 90% of Canadian aluminum.
 Three companies make aluminum here: Rio Tinto, Alcoa and Aluminium Alouette.
 Their 9 alumineries produce 2,9 million tons of aluminum annually and employ 30,000 workers.